hellojwilde/hellojwilde.github.io/_posts/2015-07-04-gossamer-two-days-one-two.md

 title: Gossamer Sprint Two, Days One and Two
 category: mozilla
 summary:
-    You can now tinker with your running web browser from the GitHub web interface, if you want.
+    You can tinker with your web browser from the GitHub web interface, if you want.
 ---

 I'm currently working with [Lyre Calliope](https://twitter.com/CaptainCalliope) on [a project to improve tooling](/mozilla/2015/07/02/gossamer.html) for developing and sharing web browser features.